GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 ## Interval

-Returns a series of values that represent a decimated set of the values in the source series based on the specified interval N, in seconds.
-N is a floating-point value that must be greater than or equal to zero that represents the desired time interval, in seconds, for the returned data.
+Returns a series of values that represent a decimated set of the values in the source series based on the specified interval N, in time units.
+N is a floating-point value that must be greater than or equal to zero that represents the desired time interval, in time units, for the returned data.
+The units parameter, optional, specifies the type of time units and must be one of the following: Seconds, Nanoseconds, Microseconds, Milliseconds, Minutes, Hours, Days, Weeks, Ke (i.e., traditional Chinese unit of decimal time), Ticks (i.e., 100-nanosecond intervals), PlanckTime or AtomicUnitsOfTime - defaults to Seconds.
 Setting N value to zero will request non-decimated, full resolution data from the data source.
-A zero value will always produce the most accurate aggregation calculation results but will increase query burden on data source for large time ranges.
+A zero N value will always produce the most accurate aggregation calculation results but will increase query burden on data source for large time ranges.

-* Signature: `Interval(N, expression)`
+* Signature: `Interval(N, [units = Seconds], expression)`
 * Returns: Series of values
 * Example: `Sum(Interval(0, FILTER ActiveMeasurements WHERE SignalType LIKE '%PHM'))`
 * Variants: `Interval`